kalilovers/sonchain/README.md

 <tr>
 <td>

-**SonChain Version v3.0.0**
+**SonChain Version v4.0.0**

 ## 🔍 Introduction & Features

-**SonChain** is a script under development that integrates powerful wrapper software and VPN/Proxy tools (currently Tor), allowing you to execute commands and programs through a proxy and bypass network restrictions based on IP, DNS, geographic location, etc. Below are some key applications and technical details:
+**SonChain** is a script under development that integrates powerful wrapper software and VPN/Proxy tools (currently Tor And Psiphon), allowing you to execute commands and programs through a proxy and bypass network restrictions based on IP, DNS, geographic location, etc. Below are some key applications and technical details:

 <br> ─| **Executing Commands via Proxy:**